 1. Offering Improper Rewards

-The purpose of rewarding employees is to boost their morale and increase their productivity.
+The purpose of rewarding call center employees is to boost morale and increase productivity.
 But, you may demotivate your agents if you provide improper rewards that they can’t use.

 2. Assigning Long Shifts

-Your remote team member may not know how to communicate effectively with the on-site team members because of the distance between each other.
+Because of the distance, your remote team members may not know how to communicate effectively with the on-site team members.

 This may disrupt the workflow of your call center team.